DrBaxR/rust-db/docs/execution.md

 - [x] Filter
 - [x] Executors tests
 - [x] Stringified version of the whole executor tree
-- [ ] (WIP) Sequencial scan - will require adding context to the executors (for now BPM and catalog, which will need to be implemented beforehand)
+- [x] Sequencial scan - will require adding context to the executors (for now BPM and catalog, which will need to be implemented beforehand)
-- [ ] Insert
+- [ ] (WIP) Insert
 - [ ] Update
 - [ ] Delete
 - [ ] Index scan